AndreasKarageorgos/Anonymous-Chat/README.md

     cat /var/lib/tor/hidden_service/hostname

     exit

+## Tor For the client

+  The client use tor as proxy to connect on a server, the only thing that you have you do is to make sure that the tor service is running

+   To check if the service is running

+    sudo service tor status

+   If the service is closed

+    sudo service tor start

 ## Note !
 They key files can not be send through the server for extra safety !